 Introduction:

-Plantar fasciitis is often said to be commoner in overpronators,(flat feet person) but most studies which have looked have found a large majority have neutral feet.
+Plantar fasciopathy is often said to be commoner in overpronators,(flat feet person) but most studies which have looked have found a large majority have neutral feet.

 Riddle et al (2004) found that plantar fasciitis mainly affected work, hobbies and running rather than non-weightbearing and light physical activities.
 Obesity was the main predictor of the degree of disability.